metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 I say this again, Storm Norton is a major liability.
 This Charger offense needs to give him help or swap him out.

 Just so many sloppy mistakes being made by the Chargers in terms of penalties.
 Consider this a symptom of the head coach being completely green.

+Second half, offensive coordinator Lombardi refuses to help out his beleaguered right tackle much.

+Dallas is winning this game in the trenches.
+As simple as that.
+Both the offensive line and defensive line are outclassing their counterparts.
+Chargers are only contesting because of Justin Herbert.

+Dak is not playing well today.
+His fault as well as a function of poor scheme.
+It doesn't help that Kellen Moore is calling zone runs right up into the heart of the defense.
+Against a Staley defense, outside runs are the key to success as Kyle Shanahan so aptly demonstrated last year.